 The logger itself only requires a minimum of maintenance.
 Verify O-Rings are clean and non-damaged and take off battery while the logger is not in use for a long time.

-To ensure that measurements are reliable and correct we recommend to calibrate the logger sensors within 12 months.
+To ensure that measurements are reliable and correct we recommend to calibrate the logger sensors at the factory within 12 months.